HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Conclusion

 \section{Conclusion}

-Secure MPC-based applications play crucial role in solving many important practical problems such as high-valued procurements.
-But building performant MPC-based applications from scratch is a notoriously difficult task as it requires expertise ranging from cryptography to circuit optimization.
-Therefore software developers need an ecosystem for building MPC-based applications.
+Secure MPC-based applications play a crucial role in solving many important practical problems such as in high-value procurement.
+But developing performant MPC-based applications from scratch is a notoriously difficult task as it requires expertise ranging from cryptography to circuit optimization.
+Therefore software developers need a compiler toolchain for developing MPC-based applications.
 As a solution to this problem, we have introduced the HACCLE toolchain, a multi-stage compiler for optimized circuit generation.
-We believe that the HACCLE toolchain offers a compelling approach to the design and implementation of secure MPC-based applications.
+We believe that the HACCLE toolchain offers a compelling approach to the design and implementation of Secure MPC applications, using metaprogramming techniques.

+\begin{acks} We thank the anonymous reviewers for their helpful suggestions and comments.
+This research is based upon work supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), contract \#2019-19020700004.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of ODNI, IARPA, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein. \end{acks}